-37th annual Evangelical Golf Classic raises funds for lifesaving services
+37th Annual Evangelical Golf Classic raises funds for lifesaving services

 Trevor Reid from Cornerstone Advisors Asset Management, LLC, sank a hole-in-one on hole 4, a par 3 at 140 yards and will receive a special prize of his choosing from the Selinsgrove Ford sponsorship package.

+“With this year’s support, the Golf Classic Event has raised $1,244,647 over its history.
+We are extremely grateful to the sponsors, participants, and donors whose contributions make the tournament a great success,” said Donna Schuck, Associate Vice President of Philanthropy and Donor Relations at Evangelical.

+“This continued support of ERMMS, affords our EMTs and Paramedics vital training to keep their skills sharp, new vehicles for response, and essential, modern equipment that travels with them to aid in their ability to answer patient needs while in transit to the Hospital.”

-ERMMS staff answer over 13,000 calls per year with 50 percent of those being medical emergencies, 40 percent being trauma, and 10 percent classified as other.
-All ERMMS paramedics are nationally registered and cover territories in Hummels Wharf, Watsontown, Mifflinburg, Milton, Middleburg, New Columbia, Port Trevorton and the surrounding areas.
+ERMMS staff answers more than 13,000 calls per year with 50 percent of those being medical emergencies, 40 percent being trauma, and 10 percent classified as other.
+All ERMMS Paramedics are nationally registered and cover territories in Hummels Wharf, Watsontown, Mifflinburg, Milton, Middleburg, New Columbia, Port Trevorton, and the surrounding areas.

 This year’s golf event raised funds through registration, featured on-the-course specialty contests, and sponsorships from individuals and businesses.